Motor neurone disease

 - Who have a confirmed diagnosis and want to attend a specialist MND clinic, rather than use the excellent local general neurology clinics offered by consultants from The Walton Centre

 - Who need assessment and investigation for possible MND

 Newly diagnosed, multidisciplinary clinic

-The MND nurse helpline gives access to specialist nurse advice and support.
+The MND nurse helpline (0151 556 4008) gives access to specialist nurse advice and support.
 This is available for people with MND, their relatives, and professionals.
-The helpline is not staffed full time, but the nurses will ring you back as soon as they are able.
+If you call the advice line, you will be told when the nurse specialists will call you back.

 A multidisciplinary clinic involves a group of healthcare professionals, known as the multidisciplinary team.

 The nurse service is available for anyone who has a diagnosis of Motor Neurone Disease (MND) and is under the care of The Walton Centre.

 Palliative care aims to achieve the best quality of life for patients with a terminal condition and also support the patient’s family and friends.
 It is provided by a coordinated team of health care professionals.

 Voice banking is a process that allows a person to record a set list of phrases with their own voice.
 This recording is then used to create a personal synthetic voice.

 Dr Sivakumar Sathasivam is a Consultant Neurologist at The Walton Centre.
 He leads the MND service and specialises in neuromuscular disorders in particular myasthenia gravis.